 For the Love of Art

 Passion drives me, and my passion is to capture and interpret the moments that happen around me.
 The tools that I use are my camera and my computer.
 I have been working behind the lens since those old school days way before the digital revolution.
 Well over 30 years.
 I was drawn to photography since I was young enough to hold a camera.
 I was an early adopter of DSLR’s and was blown away when I discovered Photoshop (not sure of the year, but it was the first rendition to include CS in the name so we are talking at least 15 years).
-I feel comfortable saying I have mastered both and put that experience to play at every session.
+I feel comfortable saying I have mastered both, and have the Adobe Certified Expert Credentials to support that belief, and put all that experience to play at every session.

 Prior to focusing on the wonderful critters we share our lives with, I used photography to find the hidden truths that lie within humanity.
 I was what many refer to as a Fine Art Photographer.
 I worked with models, created costumes and sets and composited images together in an attempt to create something that represented a form of truth.
 We humans tend to hide our truths and it often takes trickery to expose those truths to the light of day.
 I enjoyed it for years, but as I get older I find myself seeking open honesty.
 The peace that vulnerability brings.
 So now I work with animals.
 With animals nothing is hidden.
 They are truth.
 Making that truth shine is my goal as a pet photographer.
 I want to capture the unadulterated joyous heart and soul of your pet.

 To get at that truth the photographer (and the pet parent if they are at the session) have to remove themselves from what is going on around them.
 To catch the real essence of your beloved companion we have to let them be without adding our own preconceived ideas or desires.
 I don’t want to photograph your pet at the beach if they are afraid of water just because we might think it would be a beautiful shot.
 I want to create a beautiful image in the space where your pet is comfortable and doing what they feel is fun.